-- Dhammasala, used for Buddhist monks to recite texts and also as a royal reception area.
+- Used for Buddhist monks to recite texts and also as a royal reception area.

-- Phnom Mondop is a small artificial hill symbolizing Mount Kailassa, topped by a shrine containing a large Buddha footprint.
-The shrine is adorned with 108 Buddha images symbolizing the 108 past lives of Buddha.
+- A small artificial hill symbolising Mount Kailassa, topped by a shrine containing a large Buddha footprint.
+The shrine is adorned with 108 Buddha images symbolising the 108 past lives of Buddha.

 Opening Hours: 7:30am-11:00pm; 2:00pm-5:00 pm

 Entry Fees: US$6.25 per adult or 25,000 Riel, Guided tour would be US$10 more.

 Dress Code: Dress appropriately (no bare legs or shoulders), but you can rent sarongs and oversized T-shirts for a token 1000 riel (plus US$1 deposit) at the palace entrance.